pedronalbert/Aurora/README.md

-#Darkorbit Bot by Alberto Pedron
+# Darkorbit Bot by Alberto Pedron

-Version: 0.1.03
+Version: 0.1.04

+## Todo
+- Improve the stop
+- Jump when is attacking
+- Improve the gui